Leah Remini Not Backing Down From Scientology, Actress ‘Welcomes’ A Lawsuit

 A photo posted by Leah Remini (@leahremini) on

-According to Entertainment Weekly, Leah Remini gave an interview to Larry King recently.
+According to Entertainment Weekly, Leah Remini recently gave an interview to Larry King.
 She dared the church to bring a lawsuit against her.
 If what she is claiming is false, they should be suing her for slander at a minimum.
-Remini claims that no one has been sued by the church and it likely won’t happen.
+Remini claims that no one has been sued by the church and that it likely won’t happen.
 In the event that it does, she is ready and willing to battle them.
 In fact, there have been several threats against ex-members of the church to sue, including one specific threat against Ron Miscavige, the father of Scientology’s leader, David Miscavige.

 The ideology of Scientology is hard for many to grasp, often causing some to wonder how anyone like Leah Remini could buy into such nonsense.
 She has repeated several times that the beginning classes teach practical things.
-After spending over 30 years in a “religion” like Scientology, Remini is still working through the process of changing her beliefs.
+After spending over 30 years in a religion like Scientology, Remini is still working through the process of changing her beliefs.
 There have been questions about her motives regarding her docu-series, but she maintains she is doing it to expose the truth, not because she is bitter about leaving the church.

 Several of the stories shared by Leah Remini on Scientology and the Aftermath have been eye-opening.
 One in particular featured Ron Miscavige.
 He was once a devout Scientologist and is no longer in touch with his son, David Miscavige.
 This is bizarre because his son, David, is the leader of Scientology.
-He emerged as leader when L. Ron Hubbard died, running the church for almost three decades now.
+He emerged as the leader when L. Ron Hubbard died, running the church for almost three decades now.
 After becoming the most powerful one, he treated his father horribly.
-Now that Ron has written a book chronicling what his experiences had been, there is no repairing the relationship between father and son as he has been ex-communicated from the church.
+Now that Ron has written a book chronicling what his experiences had been, there is no repairing the relationship between father and son, as he has been ex-communicated from the church.
 More stories like this are being told but not necessarily in the spotlight or with the power behind a name like Miscavige.

 You are seriously amazing!
 Thank you to all who support this series; You speak volumes to those who want to attempt to bully people into silence!
 And you comfort those who have not been silenced.
 Let's meet again tonight! @aetv #scientologytheaftermath